statOmics/SGA2019/pages/sdaMsqrobSimple.md

 ### 2.3.1.
 The Input tab

 Our first step is to choose an appropriate name for the project.
 This name, appended with a timestamp, will be used when downloading results from the analysis.
 Here, we use the name “project_CPTAC_AvsB”.
 Next, upload your peptides.txt file.
 This is the file that contains your peptide-level intensities.
 For a MaxQuant search [6], this peptides.txt file can be found by default in the “path_to_raw_files/combined/txt/” folder from the MaxQuant output, with “path_to_raw_files” the folder where raw files were saved.
-In this tutorial, we will use a MaxQuant peptides file from MaxQuant that can be found on the pdaData repository.
+In this tutorial, we will use a MaxQuant peptides file from MaxQuant that can be found on the SGA2019Data repository.
 Similarly, upload the experimental annotation file which is called “label-free_CPTAC_annotation.xlsx”.
 This file should always be a tab-delimited file or an Office Open XML spreadsheet file (“.xlsx” file).
 Figure 4. shows how this file looks like for our experiment.
 One column (the “run” column in Fig. 3) of the experimental annotation file should always contain the names of the MS runs.
 For MaxQuant, these are the names given in the “Experiment” column when the data was searched.
 The names should be unique.
 Other columns indicate other variables related to the design that can affect protein expression; here this is only the treatment/spike-in condition.

 ![Figure 5.
 Lab 3 Annotation](./figs/lab3Annotation.png)